 - Chapter 3 Installing ExpressCluster

 - Chapter 4 Registering the license

 - Chapter 5 Creating the cluster configuration data using the Builder

 - Chapter 6 Verifying a cluster system

+- Chapter 7 Modifying the cluster configuration data

 Chapter 3 Installing ExpressCluster

 This chapter provides instructions for installing ExpressCluster.
 For ExpressCluster installation, install ExpressCluster Server which is the core component of ExpressCluster.
 A management tool, ExpressCluster X WebManager, will be automatically installed when accessing the ExpressCluster Server from the browser on the management PC.
 It is not necessary to install the ExpressCluster X WebManager and Builder separately.